firesim/firesim/docs/Golden-Gate/Bridges.rst

 Target Side
 ----------------------

-In your target side, you will mix-in ``midas.widgets.Bridge`` into a Chisel ``BaseModule`` (this can be a black or white-box Chisel module) and implement its abstract members.
+In your target side, you will mix-in ``firesim.lib.bridgeutils.Bridge`` into a Chisel ``BaseModule`` (this can be a black or white-box Chisel module) and implement its abstract members.
 This trait indicates that the associated module will be replaced with a connection to the host-side of the bridge that sources and sinks token streams.
 During compilation, the target-side module will be extracted by Golden Gate and its interface will be driven by your bridge's host-side implementation.

-This trait has two type parameters and two abstract members you'll need define for your Bridge.
+This trait has one type parameter and few abstract members you'll need define for your Bridge.
 Since you must mix ``Bridge`` into a Chisel ``BaseModule``, the IO you define for that module constitutes the target-side interface of your bridge.